exercism/php/exercises/binary-search/README.md

 their telephone number and address.

-If the list to be searched contains more than a few items (a dozen, say) a binary search will require far fewer comparisons than a linear search, but it imposes the requirement that the list be sorted.
+If the list to be searched contains more than a few items (a dozen, say) a binary search will require_once far fewer comparisons than a linear search, but it imposes the requirement that the list be sorted.

 In computer science, a binary search or half-interval search algorithm